MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 ### Turn off the app access control feature

-Turn off the app access control feature.
-With this setting, there are no restrictions on apps that run in an environment.
+Turn off the app access control feature to remove restrictions on apps running in an environment.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
 1. In the navigation pane, select **Security**.